10 Days in Japan: Itinerary, What to Do & Where to Go

 Dating back to the mid-14th century, Himeji Castle is one of Japan’s twelve original castles.
 Neither war nor natural disaster managed to break its spirit.
 Much of Himeji Castle’s mojo bubbles from its illustrious centuries-old history and the distinctive white façade that slapped it with the nickname White Heron Castle (Shirasagijo).

 The castle complex encompasses over 80 buildings guarded by the main 5-storey Tenshukaku (Castle Tower).
-Take your time exploring Himeji Castle, stopping along the way for massive views of the city, to get the full experience.
+Take your time exploring Himeji Castle, stopping along the way for massive views of the city to get the full experience.

 Unwind in Kokoen Garden

 Inch just west of Himeji Castle to relax in the serenity of Kokoen Garden.
-Unlike the neighbouring castle, Kokoen Garden doesn’t have hundreds of years of history to back up its good looks.
+Unlike the neighboring castle, Kokoen Garden doesn’t have hundreds of years of history to back up its good looks.
 The garden is a fairly new creation, jumping onto the scene in the early 1990s.

 Kokoen Garden in Himeji

 Designed with styles dating back to the Edo Period, Kokoen Garden disguises its young age well.
 Nine walled gardens decorate the space, once occupied by a feudal lord.
 Walking through Kokoen Garden—among stone bridges, ponds, and maple trees—is a treat all year round.
-Visit in autumn for an extra dash of colour!
+Visit in autumn for an extra dash of color!

 Walk in the footsteps of history at Mount Shosha (Shoshazan)

 Dreams of ancient Japan come to the fore at Mount Shosha.
-Hiding among the deep forests of the top of Mount Shosha, a 30-minute bus ride from Himeji Castle, is the massive Engyoji temple complex.
+Hiding among the deep forests at the top of Mount Shosha, a 30-minute bus ride from Himeji Castle, is the massive Engyoji temple complex.
 Over one thousand years of history stand between us and the origins of Engyoji.

 Mount Shosha in Himeji